-Depending on the score obtained on the IELTS or TOEFL, the university will prescribe a certain duration for the course.
-This course takes place on the campus of the university during the said months preceding the start of the academic year.
+Depending on your IELTS or TOEFL result, the relevant university will allocate a certain number of weeks of training.
+This training takes place on the campus of the university during the said months preceding the start of the academic year.

-The university holds your place on the programme on which you were conditionally accepted.
-You will join the programme at the start of term if you passed the course you were put on.
-You don’t need to retake an english language test.
-The duration of the course depends on your english ability, the programme you are aiming for, and of the universities requirements.
-These courses genreally last around seven weeks and rarely exceed six months.
+The university saves your place in the programme to which you have been conditionally accepted.
+You will join this programme at the beginning of the season provided you have followed and completed the training that has been set.
+You do not need to rewrite an official English exam.
+The duration of the training depends on your level of English, the programme, and the requirements of the university.
+These courses usually last seven weeks and do not exceed six months.

-It is highly recommended to apply to anglo-saxon universities before mid-january and to prepare the application at least one year before the start of your first university year.
-The earlier you start with your application, the more time you will have the time to prepare for a possible university preparation.
-Latecomers who do not get the desired IELTS and TOEFL scores are usually forced to delay their start for a semestre or even a year.
+It is strongly recommended to apply to Anglophone universities before mid-January and to prepare your application at least one year before the start of your first university year.
+The earlier you start with your application, the more time you will have to plan and carry out a possible university preparation.
+Latecomers who do not get the desired IELTS and TOEFL scores are usually forced to delay their semester or year.

-For more information on this programme and on the universities offering this option, get in touch with a Study Experience team.
+For more information about this programme and the universities offering this option, contact a member of the Study Experience team.
 We will be happy to advise you and accompany you in your studies projects.